-You may optionally choose to keep track of which recipe ingredients are on hand.
-A list of ingredients is automatically generated and updated as cocktails are added, tweaked, and deleted.
+You may optionally choose to keep track of which ingredients are on hand.
+An ingredient index is automatically generated and updated as cocktails are added, tweaked, and deleted.
 It can be viewed and each item toggled on or off from the ingredients tab.

 Color Coding and Go-to Favorites

 Cocktails are color-coded when all ingredients are on-hand or when one ingredient is missing.
 Cocktails with fewer on-hand ingredients are not color-coded.

 A cocktail may be toggled as a “go-to” favorite in its detail view.

 Cocktail and ingredient views may be filtered by tapping the filter button in the cocktails view and in the ingredients view, respectively.